AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/First_Splash_JS/README.md

 let guessCount = 1;
 let resetButton;
 ```
 This section of the code sets up the variables and constants we need to store the data our program will use.
 Variables are basically containers for values (such as numbers, or strings of text).
-You create a variable with the keyword `let` (or `var`) followed by a name for your variable (a [future article]() will show the difference between these two keywords). <!-- link to Variables folder --> Constants are used to store values that are immutable or can't be changed and are created with the keyword `const`.
+You create a variable with the keyword `let` (or `var`) followed by a name for your variable (a [future article](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_First_Steps/Variables#the-difference-between-var-and-let) will show the difference between these two keywords).
+Constants are used to store values that are immutable or can't be changed and are created with the keyword `const`.
 In this case, we are using constants to store references to parts of our user interface; the text inside some of them might change, but the HTML elements referenced stay the same.

-You can assign a value to your variable or constant with an equals sign (`=`) followed by the valu you want to give it.
+You can assign a value to your variable or constant with an equals sign (`=`) followed by the value you want to give it.

 In our example: